-Baisakhi is a harvest festival, a Punjabi new year festival, and commemoration of the founding of the Khalsa (Sikh religion brotherhood) all rolled into one occasion.
+In the Indian state of Punjab, Baisakhi is celebrated as a harvest festival, a solar new year festival, and commemoration of the founding of the Khalsa (Sikh religion brotherhood) all rolled into one occasion.

 When is Baisakhi Celebrated?

 April 13 or 14 every year.
 In 2019, it falls on April 14.

 Throughout the state of Punjab, particularly in Amritsar.